-Homemade granola bars are also easy to make and can be frozen to stay fresh longer.
+Homemade granola is also easy to make and can be frozen to stay fresh longer.

 Once or twice a week, surprise your child with a sweet ending to his or her lunch.
 This can be as simple as a handful of chocolate kisses or a pudding cup.
 If you’re a baker, bake up a batch of cookies one weekend that you can freeze and dole out over the course of several weeks.

 A few things to keep in mind

 Keep it fairly simple.
 Remember that lunch time in some schools can be as short as 10 to 15 minutes, and if children have to spend most of their time opening difficult containers or spreading sauces, etc. they may not have enough time to eat.
 Ready to eat, dump and mix, or finger foods and dips are all good choices.

 Kuzemchak warns, “Be careful about packing too much.
 I find that if I scale back on the portions and number of items I pack, my kids eat more.
 Large lunches are overwhelming for small kids, especially when they have a limited time to eat.”

 Be sure to keep cold foods cold (with an ice pack) and hot foods hot (in a thermos).
 When I have both hot and cold foods for my kids, the cold food goes in the lunch box with the ice pack and the thermos goes in a separate bag that I tie onto the lunch box handle.

 I also like my kids to drink milk for lunch, so I make a tray of mini milk ice cubes and each morning I pop one in their milk cup.
 It’s just a little extra insurance that the milk stays cold, in addition to the ice pack.

 Making time to make lunch